mirror/dd-wrt/src/router/hostapd2/wpa_supplicant/README-Windows.txt

 Using wpa_supplicant for Windows
 --------------------------------

-wpa_supplicant and wpa_cli behave more or less identically to Linux version, so instructions in README and example wpa_supplicant.conf should be applicable for most parts.
+wpa_supplicant, wpa_cli, and wpa_gui behave more or less identically to Linux version, so instructions in README and example wpa_supplicant.conf should be applicable for most parts.
 In addition, there is another version of wpa_supplicant, wpasvc.exe, which can be used as a Windows service and which reads its configuration from registry instead of